 ENTERPRISE DEVELOPMENT GRANT

-The EDG, or sometimes erroneously called the EDG grant, was created to help Singapore companies grow and transform.
+The EDG, or sometimes erroneously called the EDG grant, awarded by Enterprise Singapore (previously Spring Singapore) was created to help Singapore companies grow and transform.

 The pillar that can apply to all businesses, regardless of industry, looking to transform digitally would be “Core Capabilities”, specifically under Business Strategy Development or Strategic Brand and Marketing Development.